RRolfes/Falling-Words/README.md

 - Vanilla JavaScript for overall structure and logic,
 - HTML/CSS for rendering and graphics
-- Easel.js with HTML5 Canvas for DOM manipulation and rendering,
+- HTML5 Canvas for DOM manipulation and rendering,
 - Webpack to bundle and serve up the various scripts.

 Additionally, various scripts will be involved in this project including:

-`target.js` which will handle the logic common to all falling words `bounce.js` these words hit the bottom and bounce up, giving the player another chance at them `life.js` this script will render a word to fall that, if answered correctly, awards the player another life `bomb.js` a bomb word is the opposite of a life; it detracts a life if the player answers correctly
+- `target.js` will handle the logic common to all falling words
+- `environment.js` will be responsible for animations and screen rendering
+- `game.js` will handle the game logic and increasing the difficulty as the player progresses

 ### Implementation Timeline